Anyone with a projector, screen, and movie can put on a backyard movie night. It’s not rocket science.

 I think I am a pretty good neighbor on the whole, and I always give them a lot of advance warning if I am going to be throwing an outdoor movie party in my backyard.
 In fact, I mitigate any potential problems by simply inviting them.
 It works a treat.

 Regardless, here are some things that your neighbors might not be too happy with.
-See how you can either stop these problems happening entirely, or tell them in advance to make your life easier.
+See how you can either stop these problems from happening entirely or tell them in advance to make your life easier.

 - Loud music playing